Pest Controller and Fumigator

 - Risk of disease from exposure to pesticides, herbicides, and other toxic chemicals.

-- Proximity to flammable or combustible materials.
+- Proximity to flammable materials.

 - Working in awkward positions or carrying heavy equipment.

 - Walking and standing for long periods of time.

 - Slips, trips and falls.

 - Working with power tools and other vibrating machinery.

 What are some preventive measures for pest controllers and fumigators?Back to top